CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

+= 1.19.3 =
+* 2017-12-08
+* [FIX] Namespaced CSS classes for icons to avoid conflicts with FontAwesome and Gizmo

 = 1.19.2 =
 * 2017-12-07
 * [FIX] Fixed a bug breaking sites on PHP versions older than 5.6